Frequently Asked Questions About PennBid

 Does the Program complete the math for the bidders?

-Yes — for line items bids, bidders enter their per unit cost and the system automatically calculates their line extensions and base bid totals.
+Yes — for line items bids, bidders enter their per unit cost and the system automatically calculates their line extension totals and creates an exportable bid tabulation.

 Can an "Incomplete Bid" be submitted?